typst/packages/packages/preview/supercharged-dhbw/2.1.0/README.md

     - offset-x (length): Horizontal offset of the confidentiality marker, default is `0pt`
     - offset-y (length): Vertical offset of the confidentiality marker, default is `0pt`
     - size (length): Size of the confidentiality marker, default is `7em`
+    - title-spacing (length): Adds space below the title to make room for the confidentiality marker, default is `2em`

 `confidentiality-statement-content (content)`: Provide a custom confidentiality statement